vinland-avalon/cycledb/README.md

----
-documentclass: article
-fontsize: 11pt
-paper: a4paper
-geometry: margin=1in
-packages:
-  - mathptmx
-  - setspace
-  - parskip
-  - multicol
-  - graphicx
-spacing: onehalf
-columns: 1
-title: "Grid Index: an Optimized Index Addressing High Cardinality in IoT Time-Series"
+# Grid Index: an Optimized Index Addressing High Cardinality in IoT Time-Series
-author: "Bohan Wu"
-date: \today
----

-# Introduction

 In the realm of IoT, devices generate vast quantities of time-series data with high cardinality.
 Cardinality, in the context of databases, refers to the number of unique values in a dataset's column.

 High cardinality in time-series databases, especially in IoT applications, is a more complex challenge for two reasons.
 First, time-series data are typically organized into series [1].
 A time series of data has the same values for tags but different timestamps.
 So for this data model, the initial step in a query operation is to identify the target series based on specified tag values, and TSDB normally builds an index on these tag values.
 For example, in a query like "depth > 10m and location = '41° N, 87° W'," identifying the corresponding series IDs is necessary before the actual data can be retrieved.
 As cardinality increases, designing a fast and efficient indexing method to locate these series IDs becomes increasingly difficult.
 Second, IoT data often contains numerous identifiers (e.g., sensor IDs, instances) and metadata tag values.
-For example, an oceanographic multisensor buoy system [2] might use sensor IDs as identifiers, with tags like temperature, depth, pressure, turbidity, and pH — each potentially having millions of distinct values.
-The combination of these numerous, unique identifiers and diverse tag values also contributes to the high cardinality, complicating data storage, retrieval, and analysis.

 High cardinality can severely impact write, query, and especially, storage efficiency.
 To mitigate these issues, some time-series databases introduce inverted indexes to map tag values to series IDs [3].
 However, while this approach can accelerate queries in most cases, it encounters significant storage overhead due to the redundancy of series IDs across different tags [4].
 Specifically, if there are *k* tag sets and *n* series, the inverted index must expand to *k\*n*, requiring the series IDs to be stored separately in the posting lists for each tag set.
 Additionally, for optimal query speed, the index is typically expected to be fully loaded into memory or cache.
 However, as the index size grows, it may exceed available memory, causing it to swap to disk.
 This results in high disk I/O and a noticeable decline in query performance.